sanjiv-singh/taxi-coop/README.md

 * Pub/Sub Architecture allows message routing to multiple clients (e.g. multiple taxis receiving user requests)
 * X.509 certificate based registration and authentication for each taxi.

-Scripts for provisioning of IoT Core infrastructure can be found in the `taxi-sim` folder.
+Scripts for provisioning of IoT Core infrastructure can be found in the `taxi-iot` folder.

 * `setup.sh` - Script for provisiong IoT Thing Group and Type along with IAM role and IoT policy.
 * `cleanup.sh` - Script for cleaning up all IoT Core resources including certificates.